 One important element of Wednesday Night Children’s Fellowship is mission projects that serve our community, and children in this area and around the world.

-St. Mark Presbyterian Church Vacation Bible School was held July 17 – July 21, 2017
+St. Mark Presbyterian Church Vacation Bible School will be held July 16 – July 20, 2018

 Youth Committee Mission Statement